Iheb-Aouini/Hang-LAN/readme.md

 Here's a quick overview of how our project is organized:

-- `src/`: This is where all the C source code lives.
+- `console_hangman/`: This is where all the console hangman game : C source code lives here + ressources and executables.
-- `gui/`: Here's where you'll find the Tkinter and Flask GUI code.
+- `desktop_hangman/`: Here's where you'll find the Tkinter GUI code.
-- `data/`: We store any necessary data files here.
+- `web_hangman/`: Here's where you'll find the Flask python code with the database.

 ## Usage